-With Zoom, you can schedule a meeting by choosing the schedule calendar you prefer to use.
-This way you can organize your meeting with workable scheduled times, making everyone more comfortable, and giving everyone the chance to prepare.
+With Zoom, you can schedule a personal meeting by choosing the scheduling calendar you prefer to use.
+This way you can organize your meetings in advance, making everyone more comfortable, and giving everyone the chance to prepare.

 How to Schedule a Zoom Meeting

-It’s not too complicated to schedule meetings and to send an invitation for contacts to join the meeting.
+It’s not too complicated to schedule Zoom meetings and send an invitation text for contacts to join the scheduled meeting.
 However, there are different ways of going about this.
 And depending on which device you choose to invite them from, the process differs slightly.

 Zoom meetings are possible on smartphones, tablets, and computers.
 Having these options is great, as sometimes, adjusting your approach when you schedule a meeting will be unavoidable.

-Hosting and scheduling a meeting is possible on
+Hosting and scheduling Zoom meetings is possible on

 Without downloading anything, you can schedule a meeting on the Zoom homepage.
-Open zoom.us if you are in the US and go to your account details by clicking My Account in the upper right corner.
+Go to your account details by clicking My Account in the upper right corner.
 If you don’t have a Zoom account yet, create a new account first.